Books & Booklets of Interest

 This easy-to-read 203-page book would be a helpful to both persons who are addicted to prescription opioid drugs as well as their families.

-Overcoming Prescription Drug Addiction is available to purchase as a paperback or as an e-book for $12.95 at:
+Overcoming Prescription Drug Addiction is available as an e-book for $4.99 at:

 Methadone Maintenance Treatment in the U.S. - A Practical Question and Answer Guide